yesthatRiVin/KAM-wiki/Hemorrhaging/IV-Fluids.md

 In order to administer IV fluids, you need to first establish an Intravenous (IV) or Intraosseous (IO) needle (if it is enabled in settings).
 KAM comes with two needle types:

-- **16g IV**: Only works on limbs with minor damage and no tourniquets
+- **[16g IV](/Equipment/16g%20IV.md)**: Only works on limbs with minor damage and no tourniquets
-- **FAST IO**: Only works on the torso, but causes pain
+- **[FAST IO](/Equipment/FAST%20IO.md)**: Only works on the torso, but causes pain

 ### IV Obstruction

 If you push [TXA](/Pharmacy/IV-Medication.md#txa) or [EACA](/Pharmacy/IV-Medication.md#eaca), there is a chance that the IV/IO line can become obstructed.
-If you notice that drugs aren't kicking in or fluid isn't flowing,
+If you notice that drugs aren't kicking in or fluid isn't flowing, perform the "Inspect Catheter" action to check for obstructions.
+If there is one, you will need to flush the line with saline by using the "Saline Flush".
+This requires that you have at least 30 ml of Saline attached to the IV/IO.

 ## Fluid Types